Magnetism and electromagnetism – summary

 Diamagnetic - these substances are weakly repelled by the magnetic field.
 Copper and its alloys, graphite, bismuth, distilled water belong to this group.

-5. Describe the shape of the magnetic fieldmagnetic fieldmagnetic field lines around the conductorconductorconductor with current.
+5. Describe the shape of the magnetic fieldmagnetic field lines around the conductorconductor with current.

 Magnetic field lines around the rectilinear conductor with current are in the shape of concentric circles.
 The direction of the magnetic field can be determined by the right hand rule.

-An electromagnetelectromagnetelectromagnet is a magnetmagnetmagnet created by the flow of electric current through a conductorconductorconductor.
+An electromagnetelectromagnet is a magnetmagnet created by the flow of electric current through a conductorconductor.
 Most often, the electromagnet consists of a coil, through which current flows and a ferromagnetic core, which is designed to enlarge the magnetic field created by the current.
 Like magnets, electromagnets have two poles: north and south.
 The magnetic properties of the electromagnet disappear when we disconnect it from the voltage source.
 They are used for, among others lifting scrap, in locks and electromagnetic valves, accelerators, nuclear magnetic resonance devices.

 7. Explain what electrodynamic force is.
 Describe the principle of DC motor operation.